cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 		cefclient.exe --multi-threaded-message-loop --no-sandbox --disable-site-isolation-trials
 		```
 	- **MAKE SURE TO TEST WITH THE COMMAND LINE ARGS LISTED ABOVE**
-    - If you can reproduce the problem with `cefclient` then you'll need to report the bug on https://bitbucket.org/chromiumembedded/cef/overview there is no point opening an issue here.
-(Make sure you search before opening an issue)
+    - If you can reproduce the problem with `cefclient` then please report the issue on https://bitbucket.org/chromiumembedded/cef/overview (Make sure you search before opening an issue).
+If you open an issue here it will most likely be closed as `upstream` as the bug needs to be fixed in `CEF`.